dylan-earl-cmm/PR-Template/README.md

 If this PR alters any of the workflows, please update the mermaid diagrams in the docs folder

-- [ ] Alters Workflow and updated mermaid diagrams
+- [ ] Alters workflow with updated mermaid diagrams
 - [ ] N/A

 ## Risks